 People in jails, prisons, or residential treatment centers for drug-related issues, by statistics, fare much better while in these facilities than out of them.
-The percentage of success decreases as the freedom increases.
+The percentage of success decreases as freedom increases.
 Recidivism rates are all we need to realize something is not working at rehabilitation treatment or retributive incarceration.
 When we continually do not have a viable solution, perhaps we need to approach the issues from a different perspective.

 Prison reform and substance issues are not the same contentions.
 There seems to be a conclusion that the cause and solution of drug abuse in the U.S. is a cause and problem of the prison system.
 People are on drugs or act in other inappropriate behaviors, before they get to prison, and go back by large percentages to their same old behaviors after leaving prison.
 In actuality while in prison, drug use percentages are much lower than when out of prison.
 Prisons in California have 1/10 of the deaths per capita as the general public of drug overdose,by the same class of diagnosable drug disorder persons.
 (CDC, 2004, CA Dept. of Corrections and Rehabilitation, 2004.)

 Legalizing substance use or early releasing of prisonersis not an issue of substance use.
 It is a legal reform issue.
 It is absurd to believe any behavior is reduced or changed by its decriminalization.
 We have only removed or altered the statistical category.
-For example, to lower prison populations, let's make grand theft auto, no longer a crime.
+For example, to lower prison populations, let's make a grand theft auto, no longer a crime.
 Will this reduce the actual number of cars still taken from people?
 We alleviated a crime.
 Does that alleviate the thought distortion and behavior problem?
 Stealing a car, or taking drugs, came before the consequence.
 Fairly strong evidence shows the consequence wasn't a deterrent to the behavior, thus hard to argue that having no consequence, will be a deterrent.
 We support prison reform and believe in its necessity.
-We support other retributive means where appropriate, and stronger emphasis on rehabilitation for all who are incarcerated.
+We support other retributive means where an appropriate, and a stronger emphasis on rehabilitation for all who are incarcerated.
 We do not conclude these changes would be a major factor in resolving the epidemic of drug usage.
 It also appears decriminalization to not be the resolve of mass incarceration, the original justification.
 According to BOJS, approximately only 14% of all prisoners would be released under conviction guidelines.
 This paper is not on prison reform.
-It is about Addictive Thinking and Impulsive Behavior.
+It is about Latent Addictive Thinking and Auto-Impulsive Behavior.
 What we call Latent ImpulsiveThinking (Syndrome).
 Substance use is only one behavior and one symptom of Latent Impulsive Thinking, as numerous other behaviors also can be.
 The purpose of discussing incarceration is two-fold.
 First to seek answers to its success in the reduction of substance abuse while incarcerated, and to its extreme rates of recidivism. these are the same truths for treatment.
 And second, to ask the question:

 If the current deterrents of criminal and abusive drug behavior, such as probation monitoring, or incarceration, after repeated chances have been ineffective, and rehabilitation centers, treatment, meetings, sober homes, etc., also have unacceptably high recidivism rates, and a large percentage of drug criminality is attached to other crimes, then how can there be a reasonable conclusion that our communities are safer and the expense is minimized, when even less culpability, less assistance, and more opportunity and exposure to the public is given to persons with this destructive repeated behavior ?